Click on the Indicators below for More Information

 Commercial Revenue Time Series

-Between 2017 and 2022, average annual commercial revenue from the Gulf of Mexico was not different from historical patterns, and there is no trend in values.
+Between 2017 and 2022, average annual commercial revenue from the Gulf of America was not different from historical patterns, and there is no trend in values.

 Indicator Source Information: